 Make sure your tomatoes are also bright red, firm and sweet, and the coriander (cilantro to our American readers) is as fresh as it gets with a strong fragrance.

-To retain the freshness and bright green colour of the guacamole, don’t make it beforehand and don’t refrigerate it unless you absolutely have to.
-And if you have to, add the lime juice in the recipe.
+To retain the freshness and bright green colour of the guacamole, don’t make it hours before serving it and don’t refrigerate it unless you absolutely have to.
+And if you have to pop it in the fridge for a while, then add a little lime juice.

 In good restaurants in Mexico City, guacamole is made table-side or in the kitchen immediately before serving.
 It should also be eaten right away.
 Because it’s such a cinch to make, I have always waited until my friends arrived to make it.